SamTrans/gtfs-qa/README.md

 ## Local development

-Git clone this repo, or got clone your fork of this repo.
+Git clone this repo, or git clone your fork of this repo.

 Create a virtual environmemnt and install python requirements.
-**We'll use Python2 for now because of [google/transitfeed](https://github.com/google/transitfeed).**
+*We'll use Python2 for now because of [google/transitfeed](https://github.com/google/transitfeed).*
 ```
 cd gtfs-qa
 virtualenv -p python2 venv